Charles Cameron (physician): Later life

-He was a leading Freemason in Dublin.
-In 1911 he was made a Freeman of the city and honoured by many from the Sinn Féin Lord Mayor, Alderman Kelly, to the Lord Lieutenant, Lord Aberdeen.
+In 1911 Cameron was made a Freeman of the city and honoured by many from the Sinn Féin Lord Mayor, Alderman Kelly, to the Lord Lieutenant, Lord Aberdeen.

 He died at his home on Raglan Road in Dublin on 27 February 1921 and was interred in Mount Jerome Cemetery.
+At his death he left a son, Ernest Stuart Cameron, and two daughters, Lucie Gerrard and Helena Stanley;